warren-bank/fork-Xanado/README.md

 J.W.
 Spear & Sons Limited of Maidenhead, Berkshire, U.K., a subsidiary of Mattel Inc. If you don't already own a SCRABBLE board, buy one today!
-- There is an offical computer version of [SCRABBLE® published by Ubisoft](https://www.ubisoft.com/en-gb/game/scrabble).
+- There is an official computer version of [SCRABBLE® published by Ubisoft](https://www.ubisoft.com/en-gb/game/scrabble).
 - ["Words With Friends"](https://www.zynga.com/games/words-with-friends-2/)
 is the name of an online game produced by Zynga Inc. To the best of our knowledge this is not a registered trademark.